 A2.
 Downscaling GWP

 The damage to GWP was distributed among countries based on their share of Gross Domestic Product (GDP) on GWP.
 In this case the burden of climate-change induced damage to GWP is divided equally.
-However, to ensure consistency with the social equity assumption in the scenarios, two alternative approaches were implemented.
+However, to ensure consistency with the social equity assumption in the SSP scenarios, two alternative approaches were implemented.
 First, for scenarios with high social equity we assumed that high income countries (HICs) would pay a larger share, i.e. 80%, of the damage, while 20% would be paid by middle income countries (MICs) and none by low income countries (LICs).
 Second and vice versa, in scenarios with limited social equity low income countries would need to pay 50% of costs, middle income 40% and high income only 10% of costs.
 The reasoning in the second alternative is that low income countries are the most vulnerable to the impacts of climate change, but would not receive much support by high income countries to deal with the consequences of climate change.
 Categorization of countries into high, middle and low income countries is based on the baseline year 2000 and countries in these income groups contribute with 63%, 29% and 8% respectively to GWP in 2000 (Table A. 1, Baseline).

 Table A. 1.
 Percentages of GWP of high, medium and low income countries for reference scenarios without downscaled damage (woD) and with downscaled damage (wD) for baseline year 2000 and in 2100.